This keto pecan pie is made with simple low carb ingredients! A buttery crust and gooey filling makes this the ultimate holiday dessert.

 What to serve with a sugar free pecan pie

-This pecan pie is so delicious, it’s best served simply- Either with a scoop of keto ice cream or topped with some whipped cream.
-For hints of chocolate or caramel, add some chocolate syrup and caramel syrup, respectively.
+This pecan pie is so delicious you’d best serve it simply- Either with a scoop of keto ice cream or topped with some whipped cream.
+When I’m feeling fancy, I like to drizzle some sugar free chocolate syrup or caramel syrup, too.

 More keto pie recipes to try